aim97/computer-graphics-assignments-sfe2019/glut_summary.md

     //Create the window
     glutCreateWindow("window title"); // this sets the title of the program window
-    initRendering(); //Initialize rendering (this is not a built-in function)
+    initRendering(); //Initialize rendering

-the implementation is as follows
+init rendering is not a built in function, the implementation is as follows

     void initRendering() {
         //Makes 3D drawing work when something is in front of something else